2600hz/kazoo/applications/tasks/doc/rates.md

 ## About rates

-Rates are stored in a database named after the `ratedeck_name` attribute.
+Rates are stored in a database named after the `ratedeck_id` attribute.
 This defaults to `ratedeck` if not supplied.

 An account can be assigned a ratedeck; if no ratedeck is assigned, the default ratedeck database is used.
 The account will be queried first, then the reseller, before selecting the default ratedeck.